 Once your body burns fat, it must be released through metabolic pathways.
-The byproducts of fat metabolism are expelled through your lungs, sweat and urine.
+The byproducts of fat metabolism are expelled through your lungs, sweat, and urine.
 If you want your body to release these fatty byproducts from your body quicker, start drinking more water.

 Drinking Water for the Body

-The amount of water people need per day has long been a debate; however, the truth is the answers varies depending on physical activity, age, climate, diet, and how much water being consumed through other water-rich beverages and food.
+The amount of water people need per day has long been a debate; however, the truth is the answers varies depending on physical activity, age, climate, diet, and how much water is consumed through other water-rich beverages and food.

 A general rule of thumb for daily water intake is to drink half your weight in ounces.
-For example, if you are 150 pounds, you would need to drink at least 75 ounces of water a day (that is a little more than 9 glasses).
+For example, if you are 150 pounds, you would need to drink at least 75 ounces of water a day (that is a little more than nine glasses).

 If you are interested in more information on services Distillata offers to improve water consumption, call us at (800) 999-2906.